samkk/sunpump-tron-bot/README.md

    ```

 4. **Configure the Bot**:
-   Open the `.env` file in the project’s root directory and update it with your custom settings (e.g., Telegram API token, MongoDB URI, TRON wallet details).
+   Open the `.env` file in the project's root directory and update it with your custom settings (e.g., Telegram API token, MongoDB URI, TRON wallet details).

 5. Start the bot:
    ```bash